 - They had “a small increased risk, and they were considerably less likely to have a follow-up with the physician,” according to the study’s author.

-- They were more slightly likely to be readmitted to the hospital and/or die over the month after they were discharged.
+- They were more likely to be readmitted to the hospital and/or die over the month after they were discharged.

-- Overall, “per 100,000 patients, 26 excess deaths, 188 excess rehospitalizations, 483 excess visits to an emergency department, and 2,999 fewer follow up appointments could be attributed to being discharged from hospital during the December holidays.”
+- Overall, “per 100,000 patients, 26 excess deaths, 188 excess rehospitalizations, 483 excess visits to an emergency department, and 2,999 fewer follow-up appointments could be attributed to being discharged from hospital during the December holidays.”

 Of course, doctors caution that you should never neglect needed care over the holidays.
 A lot of factors increase the need for emergency treatment.
-Injuries caused by putting up Christmas lights or trying out that new snowboard, heart attacks caused by stress and any number of issues that result from too much eating and drinking are just a few of the reasons people need to seek medical treatment during this time of year.
+Injuries caused by putting up Christmas lights or trying out that new snowboard, heart attacks caused by stress, and any number of issues that result from too much eating and drinking are just a few of the reasons people need to seek medical treatment during this time of year.

 It’s crucial that patients get the same standard of care regardless of when they need it.
 If you or a loved one suffered harm because of poor quality care or outright negligence or error, it’s important to know what your rights are to seek compensation and justice.
+Contact an Easton medical malpractice attorney for help.